EnvironmentOntology/environmental-exposure-ontology/README.md

 See [src/mappings](src/mappings) for an exploration of merging multiple exposure ontologies using kboom

-The intent is not to use this ontology: rather to help gap fill and understand what is out there.
+The intent is not to make a usable ontology, but rather to help gap fill and understand what is out there.

+## Edit this ontology!

+We welcome suggestions from the community for new terms or changes to existing terms!
+Please create an issue using our [issue tracker](https://github.com/EnvironmentOntology/environmental-exposure-ontology/issues).